alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

      - 485
      - 534

-SSG’s default generators have minimal fidelity: All data is generated based purely on the datatype of the its column, e.g. random strings in string columns.
+SSG’s default generators have minimal fidelity: All data is generated based purely on the datatype of the column, e.g. random strings in string columns.
 Foreign key relations are respected by picking random rows from the table referenced.
 Even this synthetic data, nearly the crudest imaginable, can be useful for instance for testing software pipelines.
 Note that this data has no privacy implications, since it is only based on the schema.